-In PY 2021 there was \$1,087,853 in CDBG funds made available to the City through the annual allocation.
-According to the PR07 Drawdown Report the City expended \$890,828.
-These funds went towards public improvements to sidewalks, affordable housing rehab activities, vital public services for special needs groups and LMI households, and repayment of a Section 108 loan in association to the Factory H economic development project.
-A detail of funds spent by activity is located in the CR-05.
+According to the PR07 Drawdown Report the City expended \$1,164,545 in the program year.
+These funds went towards public improvements to sidewalks, affordable housing activities, vital public services for special needs groups and LMI households, and repayment of a Section 108 loan in association to the Factory H economic development project.
+A detail of funds spent by priority is listed below: